 Items

-Worlds represent everything as an item, including the types themselves.
+Worlds represents everything as an item, including the types themselves.
 This recursive structure enables granular, multi-hop reasoning.
 An item is…- Assigned a unique IRI.

 - Defined by one or more facts.